Verizon Communications (VZ) Q2 2017 Results - Earnings Call Transcript

 John C. Hodulik - UBS Securities LLC

 Okay, thanks.
 Matt, maybe can we get some more color on a couple of the forward-looking sort of items you gave us on the wireless side?
 First on the service revenue.
 It was down 6.7%, but you said that it would start to sort of flatten in the second half.
 And then the 4% sort of year-end exit run rate.
-Can I assume we're looking at something around 6.7% for the third quarter and then improvement as something in the sort of 5% range for the fourth quarter?
+Can I assume we're looking at something around 6.7% for the third quarter and then improvement, something in the sort of 5% range for the fourth quarter?
 Just if you could put some color there.

 And then some similarly on the margins.
 You said as the service revenue improves we'd see some improvement in the margins.
-Total margins in wireless have been down a little bit in the first half you know in (30:13) each quarter.
+Total margins in wireless have been down a little bit in the first half, you know in each quarter.
 Are you sort of suggesting it'll be down less in the second half?
 Or do you think that as we see the improvement into the year, obviously, there's some crosscurrents with the new phone, but could we get back up flat or even positive comps on the margin?
 Thanks.

 Matthew D. Ellis - Verizon Communications, Inc.